nnellans/bash-guide/README.md

 token

 # method 3b: using <<- instead of << lets you indent a Here Document for better readability
-# only tab characters are supported (not spaces), be careful with how your text editor treats tabs vs. spaces
+# only tab characters are supported (not spaces)
+# be careful with how your text editor treats tabs vs. spaces
 command1 <<- token
     indented line of text
     another line of text